meinside/meinside.github.io/_posts/2016-03-31-Take-a-Selfie-on-Every-Wakeup-from-Sleep-OSX.md

 With `-w` option, `/path/to/script.sh` will be executed on wake. (if you need, use `-s` for sleep state)

+You can see more options by running `/usr/local/sbin/sleepwatcher` without any option.

 Now load this file:

 {% highlight bash %}